 With the gift of the collection of the Temple University film scholar William F. Van Wert, donated to the Libraries by his family in 2004, the University acquired a valuable resource for the study of contemporary, avant-garde, and independent film, comprising many thousands of rare tapes, in addition to hundreds of commercial videotapes and DVDs.

 The University of Pennsylvania Libraries maintain the following distinct film collections: Van Pelt general collections (closed circulation), Van Wert Collection (including the dark archive at LIBRA), Rosengarten Reserve, Ormandy Collection, Harvey Sheldon Jewish American Music Video Research Library, Fine Arts Library, University Museum Library.
 Additionally, some academic departments and programs have their own media collections (e.g., Cinema & Media Studies, History, Gender, Sexuality & Women's Studies).
-Penn Libraries' DVD's and video collections are accessible via VCAT.
+Penn Libraries DVDs and video collections are accessible via Franklin, the Penn Libraries catalog.

 Guidelines for Collection Development

-Once again, the technology in which films are distributed is on the verge of a change, now from DVD to video-streaming.
-Nevertheless, as long as they remain an important medium for local storage and distribution for some time still, the Libraries will continue to acquire them, if more modestly than would be the case if the technology were more stable.
+Once again, the technology in which films are distributed is on the verge of a change, now from DVD to video-on-demand streaming.
+Nevertheless, as long as films remain an important medium for local storage and distribution for some time still, the Libraries will continue to acquire them.
 The first priority in building the current film and television collection is the ongoing acquisition of canonical works.
 Popular, non-canonical films are acquired on a demand-driven basis for instructional use.
 For films in languages other than English, subtitles are preferable, as are DVDs produced for Region 1 (North America).
 Only in the area of Indian film are the Libraries building a collection of research-quality depth, although Area Studies bibliographers are also building strong collections in Iranian, Israeli, and Latin American film.
 Because of their quality and importance, the Libraries acquire all Criterion Collection DVDs in addition to receiving those distributed by Kino Lorber and Film Movement on standing order.
-The Fisher Fine Arts Library selectively acquires videotapes and DVDs that are original works of art, usually sold at prices higher than other home-use video or video marketed to the academic institutional market by individual galleries representing the artists rather than by commercial film companies.
+The Fisher Fine Arts Library selectively acquires videotapes and DVDs that are original works of art, usually sold at prices higher than other home-use video or video marketed to the academic institutional market by individual galleries representing the artists rather than by commercial film distributors.